 CLIENT: City of Novato

-SKILLS: HTML, CSS/Sass, Javascript, jQuery, Gulp, PHP, WordPress
+SKILLS: HTML, CSS, SCSS, Javascript, jQuery, Gulp, PHP, WordPress

-While the City was considering the latest revision to the General Plan, this website was created as a public-facing resource.
-I relied on custom taxonomies in WordPress to define the relationships between chapters, goals and policies of the General Plan, allowing them to be well-organized and properly filterable.
+I relied on custom taxonomies in WordPress to define the relationships between chapters, goals and policies of the General Plan.
+This made it simple to organize, sort, and filter the content.